microsoft/service-fabric/README.md

 Service Fabric conceptual and reference documentation is available at [docs.microsoft.com/azure/service-fabric](https://docs.microsoft.com/azure/service-fabric/).
 Documentation is also open to your contribution on GitHub at [github.com/Microsoft/azure-docs](https://github.com/Microsoft/azure-docs).
 ## Samples
 For Service Fabric sample code, check out the [Azure Code Sample gallery](https://azure.microsoft.com/resources/samples/?service=service-fabric) or go straight to [Azure-Samples on GitHub](https://github.com/Azure-Samples?q=service-fabric).
+## Service Fabric - Behind the Curtain
+<a href="https://www.youtube.com/playlist?list=PLlrxD0HtieHh73JryJJ-GWcUtrqpcg2Pb&disable_polymer=true"><strong>Take a virtual tour with us</strong></a> and meet some of the folks who design and implement service fabric.
+This playlist will grow over time with content describing the inner workings of the product.
 ## License
 All Service Fabric open source projects are licensed under the [MIT License](LICENSE).
 ## Code of Conduct
 All Service Fabric open source projects adopt the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+-- Service Fabric Team